-Update on July 5, 2018: Apart from HSBC, we have selected a handful of Hong Kong banks which are favorable to startups to open Hong Kong corporate bank accounts, more details are available on AsiaBC Guaranteed Bank ACcount Opening Service.
+Update on July 5, 2018: Apart from HSBC, we have selected a handful of Hong Kong banks which are favorable to startups to open Hong Kong corporate bank accounts, more details are available on AsiaBC’s Guaranteed Hong Kong Business Bank Account Opening Service.

 Update on July 7, 2016: HSBC Hong Kong has further tightened its commercial account opening requirement, this change makes startups / small businesses / entrepreneur originated from either Hong Kong or overseas extremely hard to open a business bank account there.
 Details can be found in this post.